greenmochi/ultimate/README.md

 ```
 Turn it off by setting os.Stdout = nil and just log to a file instead, though this can be disadvantageous...

 It turns out, there exist no clean solution to managing all the .proto files for a project.
-It seems like most people end up hacking together a bash script or centralizing their protobuf (kabedon does the same), and then just pulls from that repository.
+It seems like most people end up hacking together a bash script or centralizing their protobuf (ultimate does the same), and then just pulls from that repository.

 # Issues
 If there is a visual studio code go build error that looks like a link failure because of g++, try recloning the project.
 It seems to solve the problem temporarily.
 ```
-# github.com/greenmochi/kabedon-nyaa
+# github.com/greenmochi/ultimate-nyaa
 C:\Go\pkg\tool\windows_amd64\link.exe: running g++ failed: exit status
 ```